Birlingham Village Hall

 SETTING OUT AND USE OF HALL:

 Please do not use any form of sellotape, masking tape, blu/white tack or drawing pins to secure decorations to the walls, supports, doors and/or frames.
 To avoid damage to the floor, do not drag the tables or chairs or any other form of appliance or equipment or allow the surface to be scratched or abraded.
-The Hirer is responsible for any damage caused by breach of this condition.
+You are responsible for any damage caused by breach of this condition.

 BEFORE LEAVING THE HALL: